softwaresaved/byte-sized-rse/episodes/13-code-editor.md

 - How do I open a source code file in VSCode?
 - What editing features will help me when writing code?
-- How can I use static code analysis tools with VSCode?

 ::::::::::::::::::::::::::::::::::::::::::::::::